proxene/TheForge64/README.md

 If you would like to add a new game to the project:

 1. Create a new **GitHub Issue**
+5. One game per issue.
-2. Add the label:
+2. Add the label: would like to be added.
 3. Include the completed JSON structure below inside the Issue description.
+4. Make sure your JSON is valid.

-⚠️ Only issues containing the correct label and valid JSON will be reviewed.
+⚠️ Submissions without the correct label or JSON format may be ignored.

 <br />

-## 📝 Required JSON Format
+### 📝 Required JSON Format

 Copy, complete, and paste the following JSON into your Issue: